Vishesh-Chahar/ComputerGraphics/Projects/Apps/Source/Portal/README.md

 - Left-click and drag: rotate the view
 - Shift + left-click and drag: Move (translate) the objects in the scene
 - F and Shift + F: Update field of view
+- Scroll: Rotate view
-- Scroll: Zoom in and out
+- Scroll + Shift: Zoom in and out